valid4j/valid4j/src/site/markdown/concepts.md

 to fulfill certain tasks?

-A guideline to bear in mind is that in a bug-free application, the contract checking should be possible to switch off.
-(We are not recommending to switch them off, though, nota bene.)
-Proper error handling can not be switched off and still be a correct program.
+A guideline to bear in mind is that in a bug-free application, the contract checking should be possible to switch off. (_Possible_ that is; we are not recommending to switch them off, though, nota bene.)
+Proper error handling can not be switched off since there will be clients that rely on recoverable exceptions being thrown when exceptional conditions occur.

 Also remember that (recoverable) exceptions should be used for exceptional cases, not the normal flow in a program.